wa1tnr/PicoMite-tnr-a/README.md

 ***********************************************************************************************************************
 V5.07.04b3

-Fixes bugs in fill colours drawing commands using arrays as input
+Fixes bugs in fill colours in drawing commands using arrays as input

 V5.07.04b2